 I hope you do too and that being a quilter fills you with happiness.

 Bonus tips from Monkey

 Monkey also suggests we should consider all the ways we contort our faces while we sew to be good exercise.
-Not aerobic, but good for the face muscles.
+Not aerobic, but good for the facial muscles.

 Monkey says it’s one of his secrets for looking so young after all these years.
 Also, wear sunscreen and a sunhat and drink plenty of water.
 You might not look as young as the little darlings in the video (link above) but it will help.